Table of contents

 - Second email: A breakdown of how individual donations are spent, and the results these donations helped achieve in past years.

 - Third email: A quick overview on various ways to get involved, including upcoming fundraising events, volunteer opportunities, and programs for your nonprofit.

 2. Build donor profiles 💁

 Improving donor relations is no more than gaining a better understanding of your donors.
-To do that, you need a CRM system like Track from Givebutter, the world’s first free nonprofit CRM.
+To do that, you need a CRM system like Givebutter’s donor management suite, which includes the world’s first free nonprofit CRM.

 Building donor profiles within a CRM (customer relationship management) system allows you to automatically track all correspondence with each donor, including texts, phone calls, and emails.
 Plus, it allows you to store contact information, past event attendance, or even the date of their first gift.
 Once you have your CRM set up, try doing the following: